-There will be a total of 5 labs experiments that we will perform this quarter.
+There will be a total of 8 labs experiments that we will perform this quarter.
 For each experiment, you are required to read the procedure, complete a prelab, attend the lab introduction at the beginning of the lab period, perform the procedure, answer the follow-up questions/calculations, and write a conclusion.
+What follows are the steps to complete an experiment and the associated assignments.

-The first thing to do to prepare for the lab is to read the entire experiment.
+Laboratory Step 1: The first thing to do to prepare for the lab is to read the entire experiment.
 It is essential to become familiar with the experimental design and procedures before starting with the lab work, and this starts with a thorough read-through of the methods.
 The lab documents can be found on the De Anza chemistry website and will also be available as pdfs on CANVAS under "files".

-Once you have familiarized yourself with the lab, the next step is to write a prelab, worth 10 points.
+Laboratory Step 2: Once you have familiarized yourself with the lab, the next step is to write a prelab, worth 8 points.
 There are three parts to the prelab that are equally important.

-The first is to write an abstract, where you will describe the goals of the experiment, introduce the scientific principles that form the basis of the study, and summarize the process by which you obtain the experimental data.
+First part of the prelab is the lab introduction, where you will describe the goals of the experiment, introduce the scientific principles that form the basis of the study, and summarize the process by which you obtain the experimental data.
 This should not be a list of procedural steps, but rather 1-3 paragraphs of writing, in your own words.